The holiday season is approaching.

 If you’re one of the many American households in debt and can’t (or shouldn’t) afford a vacation this year, then…

-Skip the gifts or trips all together and put that in your savings and invest in yourself.
+Skip the gifts or trips all together and put that in your savings and invest in yourself and your future.
 Or limit yourself to a reasonable budget.

 If you’re stressed about money, the best gift you can get yourself or partner is putting that money towards paying off debt or into your savings for a just in case.